-Under the current design, the project will result in the loss of approximately 1,600 m of natural wetland area.
-Options to avoid impacts to wetlands were considered during the project business case phase, and in early design.
+Under the current design, the project will result in the loss of approximately 1,600 m2 of natural wetland area.
+Options to avoid impacts to wetlands were considered during the project business case phase, and in early design4.
 These existing wetlands are all modified through pastoral land use and grazing, with little to no native vegetation cover and limited biodiversity value.
-Wetland locations are mapped in Appendix B. in relation to the proposed road alignment.
-A detailed description of each wetland and its current status is included in Appendix E.
+Potential impacts on wetlands could be minimised by using bridges over streams and wetlands, or by increasing the steepness of batter slopes.
+These options are to be further investigated during detailed design, along with updated mapping of the wetland areas affected.
+It is likely that the initial figure of 1,600 m2 of wetland will be reduced once the detailed design has been completed and the exact boundaries of the roading alignment where they interact with areas of wetland have been defined.
+It is expected, however, that not all wetland loss can be avoided, and that some biodiversity offsetting will be required, as described in Section 5.3.